webforj/webforj-documentation/docs/data-binding/automatic-binding.md

 ## Required binding detections

-When you mark a binding as required, it'll mark the component as required, provided the component supports this state through the `RequiredAware` interface.
-The binding doesn't enforce this state by itself but rather sets it on the component when applicable.
+When you mark a binding as required, it marks the component as required, provided the component supports this state through the `RequiredAware` interface.
+The binding doesn't enforce this state by itself, but rather sets it on the component when applicable.

 ```java
 BindingContext<User> context = new BindingContext<>(User.class, true);